 After Little Wonder, David came back to me to work on a track called Fun-house.

 When I work with singers I encourage them to find characters and apply them to the different voices they create.
-There is absolutely no better example of this than Bowie.
+There is absolutely a no better example of this than Bowie.
 He was like a one-man opera, the way he constructed his vocals was incredible.
 I got to witness this first hand.

-Reeves was working on a solo album and needed some last minute studio time, so I hooked him up to go into Westlake Audio.
+Reeves was working on a solo album and needed some last-minute studio time, so I hooked him up to go into Westlake Audio.
 The session was amazing.
 Along with Reeves was Dave Grohl on drums, Frank Black on vocals, Mark Plati on bass and David on vocals.
 Once the basic track was laid down Frank and David each disappeared to write their verses.
 David came back 15 minutes later and proceeded to lay down his tracks.
 It was amazing!
-I remember just looking at Dave G and we didn’t have to say anything, it was a telepathic; we were in a fucking recording studio with David Bowie and he’s recording vocals!!!
+I remember just looking at Dave G and we didn’t have to say anything, it was telepathic; we were in a fucking recording studio with David Bowie and he’s recording vocals!!!

 I always say there is a component of magic in any endeavour that’s done at the highest level.
-David Bowie tracking vocals was probably similar to getting to watch Michelangelo sculpt or Dali paint.
+David Bowie tracking vocals was probably similar to getting to watch Michelangelo sculpt or Dali painting.

 The last time I saw David was at the Wiltern Theater.
 I hadn’t seen him in a few years and went backstage after the show.
-It’s always a little mind blowing for me to say hello to David Bowie and hear him answer back.
+It’s always a little mind-blowing for me to say hello to David Bowie and hear him answer back.
 Even with all the people I’ve worked with, I’ve never totally got over the fact that these guys know my name, let alone I got to work with them.

 I guess that’s what contributed to my success with that generation of artists.
 There’s nothing more rewarding than to get to give something back creatively to someone that’s given you so much.
 Once you get past the fact they are who they are, they’re just like any other artist in the sense that they’re just trying to do their best and get the most out of whatever’s in front of them at that moment.

-In this case it’s David Bowie we’re talking about and he was pure genius personified.
+In this case, it’s David Bowie we’re talking about and he was pure genius personified.
 He cast a creative shadow that will continue to inspire and influence artists forever.
 I’m very proud to know that in some small way I contributed to that legacy, and most importantly got to know the man himself.

 He was an amazing person and the likes of him we will never see again.